A Prenatal Diagnosis and Turner Syndrome

 A: Follow the recommended guidelines for any pregnancy.
 At this time, aside from a possible heart surgery in utero when the baby is close to term, there are no special procedures or actions a parent can take to change the course of nature.

 Q: The physician suggested termination; what should we do?

 A: You are doing the right thing by getting all the facts about TS.
 Please review our website and even peek into the “My Story” section.
 We are a Society of women with TS and parents of girls with TS that want the best for those with Turner syndrome and believe knowledge is power.

 Q: Will the baby be okay after she is born?

 A: TS is similar to a spectrum disorder in that there is a large range of abilities.
 In the general population, there are very few people that can’t live independently and there are very few people that are super intelligent but there are many people with different abilities in between.
 The same is true for those with Turner syndrome.
 Some women never live independently, while others are physicians.
 Most others fall somewhere in between.
 The most popular field of work for those with TS is the healthcare industry; the second most popular is education.
 Medically, issues related to TS are screened for before the baby leaves the hospital, and treatment of any known problems will be discussed with the parents.
 Cardiac issues are the #1 medical need of emergency surgery for those with TS and although some girls and women with TS do not have heart issues others display their scars as a badge of honor.

 Q: Are there special precautions parents should take during the pregnancy?

 A: Carrying a baby with TS is considered a high-risk pregnancy, and you should be monitored by a high-risk pregnancy specialist and have access to both a neonatologist and a pediatric endocrinologist at delivery.

-Home delivery is not generally recommended, but that doesn't mean it cannot happen.
+Home delivery is not generally recommended for any high-risk pregnancy, but that doesn't mean it cannot happen.
 Your individual situation should be discussed with your physician and the midwife associated with that practice.